google/go-cloud/internal/docs/design.md

 The repetition of `Widget` in the method names permits a type to handle multiple resources within the API.
-Exporting the `URLMux` allows applications to build their own muxes, potentially wrapping existing.
+Exporting the `URLMux` allows applications to build their own muxes, potentially wrapping existing ones.

 Driver packages should include their own `URLOpener` struct type which implements all the relevant `WidgetURLOpener` methods.
 The URL should only serve